GoryGrey/RSE/README.md

 ## Known Limitations

-- No user-mode isolation or ELF loader yet (userspace is cooperative/in-kernel).
+- No full user-mode isolation yet; ring3 smoke + exec works in UEFI, but most userspace remains cooperative/in-kernel.
 - Network RX is working for basic ARP/UDP, but needs stress and driver hardening.
 - No full IP/TCP stack (only minimal IPv4/UDP parsing + echo).
   - Raw frame mode can be enabled at build time: `RSE_NET_RAW=1`.